ibm-hyper-protect/contract-cli/README.md

 ## Introduction

 The CLI tool has been developed to automate the process of provisioning HPVS on both IBM Cloud and On Prem.
-This CLI tool leverages [contract-go](https://github.com/ibm-hyper-protect/contract-go) for all the features.
+This CLI tool leverages [ibm-hyper-protect/contract-go](https://github.com/ibm-hyper-protect/contract-go) for all the features.

-To download the CLI tool for respective OS, please refer the [release page](https://github.com/ibm-hyper-protect/contract-cli/releases).
+To download the CLI tool for your respective OS, please refer the [release page](https://github.com/ibm-hyper-protect/contract-cli/releases).

 For more details on Hyper Protect Virtual Servers for VPC and Hyper Protect Container Runtime, refer [Confidential computing with LinuxONE](https://cloud.ibm.com/docs/vpc?topic=vpc-about-se) and [IBM Hyper Protect Virtual Servers](https://www.ibm.com/docs/en/hpvs/2.2.x).